-According to the research of Detector Media, 5 percent of Ukrainians receive information about the events in Ukraine and the world from Russian TV channels.
-In absolute figures, approximately 67 percent of Ukrainians (out of about 1.4 million Ukrainian citizens) that receive information from Russian TV channels live in southern and eastern Ukraine.
+According to the research of Detector Media, 5 percent of Ukrainians, roughly 1.4 million citizens, receive information about the events in Ukraine and the world from Russian TV channels.
+Some 67 percent of those who receive information from Russian TV channels inhabit Southern and Eastern Ukraine.

 Programs included in the monitoring: Time Will Tell (Channel One), Evening with Vladimir Solovyov (Russia 1), News of the Week with Dmitry Kiselev (Russia 1).

 Number of programs partially devoted to Ukraine (out of 21 shows monitored): 11/21

 Russian TV’s trending topics of the week relating to Ukraine include the nomination of presidential candidate Yulia Tymoshenko, the transit of Russian natural gas through Ukraine, and the independence of the Ukrainian Orthodox Church.
 The speakers drew parallels between the events in Venezuela and the Ukrainian Revolution of Dignity in 2014.
 Additionally, Russian propagandists discussed Ukraine’s history and ideology in the context of Ukraine’s Unity Day as well as President Poroshenko’s visit to Israel.

 Below is a table outlining the most popular messages of Russian propaganda and highlights the number of monitored programs that repeated these messages:

 |Message:||Number of programs in which the message was mentioned:|

 |Ukraine is under the external control of the West||8/11|

 |A totalitarian, repressive regime has been established in Ukraine||7/11|

 |Ukraine is a country of liars and traitors||4/11|